 Michigan Department of Natural Resources

 Jake Hayrynen is currently Sales and Marketing Manager and Assistant Secretary for JM Longyear LLC & JM Longyear International.
 JM Longyear is a fully integrated natural resource company based in Marquette, Michigan with offices in Sault Ste.
 Marie & Bancroft, Ontario.
 Founded in the late 1800’s in the Upper Peninsula, Longyear currently owns and manages 165,000 acres of timberland and over 200,000 acres of mineral rights in the Great Lakes Region.
 Jake is a senior level natural resource professional, with over 32 years of experience in all aspects of the forest industry.
 He has been instrumental in the growth of Longyear’s land base and operations in the US and Canada, their marketing & sales program and their log & stumpage procurement program.
 He is also instrumental in strategic growth strategies, acquisitions and implementation.
 Jake graduated 1981 from Michigan Technological University with a Bachelor’s Degree in Forestry.
 He is involved with various industry organizations and is currently a member of the Advisory Board for the School of Forest Resources and Environmental Sciences at Michigan Tech of which he is also a recipient of the Outstanding Alumni Award in 2012 and made a member of the Honors Academy in 2013.
-He is currently on the Canadian National Railroad Advisory Board for the Great Lakes Region, Co-Chair for the CN Rail Forest Products Committee, a member of the Michigan Biomaterials Initiative Steering Committee and Board, the Michigan Forest Products Council Forest Policy Committee.
+He is currently on the Canadian National Railroad Advisory Board for the Great Lakes Region, Co-Chair for the CN Rail Forest Products Committee, a member of the Michigan Biomaterials Institute Board of Directors, and the Michigan Forest Products Council Forest Policy Committee.
 He is a member of the Lake States Lumber Association and has been a member of Society of American Foresters for 32 years.
 He is also involved in leadership positions in various fraternal and philanthropic organizations.